Matthew Dominick: Military career

-After graduating from university, Dominick was commissioned as an Ensign in the USN.
+After graduating from the University of San Diego, Dominick was commissioned as an Ensign in the USN.
 He attended Primary Flight Training at NAS Pensacola and was designated a Naval Aviator in 2007.
 He completed F/A-18 Super Hornet training with VFA-106 at NAS Oceana, before being assigned to VFA-143.
 With VFA-143, Dominick completed two deployments in support of Operation Enduring Freedom before being selected to attend the United States Naval Test Pilot School (USNTPS) / Naval Postgraduate School (NPS) co-operative program, allowing him to earn a Master of Science in Systems Engineering from the NPS and attend the USNTPS.

 Following graduation from USNTPS, Dominick was designated a test pilot and was assigned to VX-23, based out of NAS Patuxent River, Maryland.
 There, he served as a developmental flight test project officer on numerous programs, including MAGIC CARPET, Joint Precision Approach & Landing Systems and Infrared Search and Track Pod.
 Dominick also contributed to the development of the X-47B, V-22 Osprey, E-2C Hawkeye, and F-35C Lightning II.
 At the time of his selection as an astronaut, Dominick was serving as Department Head with VFA-115, based out of Atsugi, Japan.

 His promotion to Navy commander was approved on June 27, 2019 and made effective on September 1, 2020.